ajw998/recommendation-list/README.md

 * Darrell Huff, *How to Lie with Statistics* (Penguin 1991)

+* Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani, *An Introduction to Statistical Learning with Applications in R* (Springer 2017)

 * Sheldon Ross, *A First Course on Probability* (5th edn, Prentice-Hall 1997)

 * Nate Silver, *The Signal and the Noise: The Art and Science of Prediction* (Penguin 2013)